simonwlin/simonwlin.github.io/projects/hotelmangement.md

 6. Guest Summary Report: generates a summary of guests that are checked in.
 7. Exit: exits the system

-Since this project was divided into different parts for each member to work on, I was responsible for writng the ___ function.
+Since this project was divided into different parts for each member to work on, I was responsible for writing the searchCustomer(), checkOutRoom(), and guestSummaryReport() functions.
+While working on these fucntions, I did come across some problems.
+For example, we needed to create additional helper functions and call them correctly.
+Additionally, we had to use consistent variable names and data structures across all modules otherwise we would come across an error.
+In the end, we managed to get the code to work by communicating with each other and helping each other out.

 As a result of this project, I have significantly improved my coding skills in C++.
 This project has taught me that there are multiple ways of approaching a problem, and communication is important when working in a group.
 I hope to apply these skills when it comes to software engineering because it would be helpful.
 In the future, I aim to participate in more group projects to further enhance my coding skills.

-(1) what the project was about; (2) what your role was and how much of the work you were responsible for; and (3) what did you learn from the experience?